VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 result.
 The UI queries the read model to check whether the command succeeded.

-The following code sample shows the first implementation where the **RegistrationController** class polls the read model until either the order is created or a timeout occurs.
+The following code sample shows the initial implementation where the **RegistrationController** class polls the read model until either the order is created or a timeout occurs.
 The **WaitUntilUpdated** method polls the read-model until either it finds that the order has been